Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	It allows you to communicate with operating system.

-  7. Fill in the blan: When you communicate with the shell, the commands in the shell can <----> Select all that apply.
+  7. Fill in the blank: When you communicate with the shell, the commands in the shell can <----> Select all that apply.
 	- Take input
 	- Give error messages
 	- give output

 8. Which of the following is an example of hardware?
 	CPU

+9. What is a standard input ?
+	Information received by the OS via the command line.

 *  *  *